 5.7.1.27.2 Originating procedures

 If the AS supports in-call access update procedures and the AS is interested in receiving updates of changes of IP-CAN or PLMN the AS shall include in responses to an initial INVITE request a g.3gpp.in-call-access-update feature-capability indicator with a value set to a public service identity resolving to the AS.

+If the AS after a PLMN handover of the UE is aware that the originating UE has re-authenticated, the AS shall send an INVITE or UPDATE request towards the originating UE including an SDP offer with the previous SDP, including the same version parameter, and the Handover-Info header field, defined in subclause 7.2.x, with the "Role" header field value set to a value "session-initiator".

 5.7.1.27.3 Terminating procedures